PawNest/PawFeed/README.md

 ## Customization

-You can customize the PawFeed widget by passing additional props for colors, text, and more.
+You can customize the PawFeed widget by passing additional props.
 Here’s an example of how to fetch a unique look with custom styles:

 ```
 <PawFeed